 Frequently asked questions

 Keep any leftover salad in an airtight container in the fridge, and it will keep for up to two days.
 Do not leave the chicken out at room temperature or it will go bad.
 It’s also best if you assemble it in the croissant or bread right before eating

 Try serving this chicken salad in a croissant; the flavors all work really well together.
 If you are gluten-free, you can serve it on gluten-free bread, and if you are following a low carb or keto diet you can use a low carb wrap or a large lettuce leaf.
 This salad also works well as a summer side dish.

 Use cooked shredded chicken in this recipe.
 You can use thighs, breasts or a mix.
 It’s great to use up leftover roasted or rotisserie chicken, or you can quickly bake, poach or grill up a couple of breasts.

 This is a modern take on the classic chicken sandwich, with fresh and light ingredients that leave your tummy happy.
 It’s easy and quick to make with a creamy consistency and filling ingredients – perfect for an easy weekday lunch!

 If you’ve tried this healthy-ish feel good Avocado Chicken Salad recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!

 Avocado Chicken Salad

 - In a large mixing bowl, mash half the avocados.
-Add the Greek yogurt, Dijon mustard, lemon juice and lemon zest.
+Add the Greek yogurt, Dijon mustard, garlic, lemon juice and lemon zest.
 Whisk together until well combined (or blend in blender for smoother consistency).

 - Add the chicken, celery, green onions, salt and pepper on top and stir to combine.
 Fold in the remaining chopped avocado.